barriost/GSSdoc/class_specs.md

 ## Python on CPU
 Class: https://gitlab.in2p3.fr/alice.faure/gray-scott-python
 This class uses Jupyter Lab, which will provide a web interface with the backend running on Juliet.
 You will need to use your own computer to visualize the interface.
-We recommend you clone the repository before starting the container as the script version will not allow you to do it later, lest you open another terminal.
+We recommend you clone the repository before starting the container as the container does not include git

-### Start container and Jupyter lab on Juliet
+### Start container and Jupyter lab on Juliet (on a compute node):

 ```
 apptainer shell  --bind=/projects/m25065-students/scripts/jupyter_start.sh:/scripts/jupyter_start.sh /projects/m25065-students/containers/mem_profiling.sif